thoughtbot/ember-cli-rails/README.md

 ## Enabling LiveReload

-In order to get LiveReload up and running with EmberCLI Rails, you can install [guard](https://github.com/guard/guard) and [guard-livereload](https://github.com/guard/guard-livereload) gems, run `guard init` and then add the following to your `Guardfile`.
+In order to get LiveReload up and running with Ember CLI Rails, you can install [guard](https://github.com/guard/guard) and [guard-livereload](https://github.com/guard/guard-livereload) gems, run `guard init` and then add the following to your `Guardfile`.